MARKET TRENDS

 One common area where the process of building a custom home can go awry is choosing interior and exterior finishes, such as doors, windows, appliances, and paint.

-Another example of specialist value is in site design and landscaping.
-As a major feature of your custom home, landscape architecture and landscape design can come with serious considerations that are almost always best left to licensed professionals.
-Whether it be the location of a home site in relation to a nearby water feature such as a river or creek, the optimal location for a pool or water feature, or the best plantings to choose for the local environment, the wise counsel of a landscape architect can pay dividends down the road.
+Whether it be the location of a home site in relation to a nearby water feature such as a river or creek, the optimal location for a pool or garden, or the best plantings to choose for the local environment, the wise counsel of a landscape architect can pay dividends upfront and well into the future.

 While the involvement of specialty trades and experts can certainly increase the “soft” costs of your custom home, upfront guidance and expertise can create incredible efficiencies in the more deliberate “hard” costs associated with the project.

-Some ways to employ value engineering and cost savings when building a custom home include:
+Nevertheless, there are several ways to employ value engineering and cost savings when building a custom home include:

-• Hiring licensed design professionals and subject matter experts early in the process of building your custom home to validate the building plans, site preparation, and more.
+Introducing qualified design professionals and subject matter experts early in the process of building your custom home to validate the building plans, site preparation, and more.

-• Is your custom home builder in a financially stable situation — do they have a line of credit or a history of bankruptcy and lawsuits with previous clients?
+Ensure your custom home builder in a financially stable situation — do they have a line of credit or a history of bankruptcy and lawsuits with previous clients?

-• Building your custom home on an existing residential footprint, perhaps where a previous home site existed.
+Build your custom home on an existing residential footprint, perhaps where a previous home site existed.

-• Choosing a home site that has utilities that are readily accessible and is relatively free of brush, debris, challenging topographies and soils.
+Choose a home site that has utilities that are readily accessible and is relatively free of brush, debris, challenging topographies and soils.

-• Building up, not out, to minimize the physical footprint of the home’s foundation and roofline
+Build up, not out, to minimize the physical footprint of the home’s foundation and roofline

-• Opting for more modest appliances and finishes, which can be updated or enhanced down the road
+Opt for more modest appliances and finishes, which can be updated or enhanced down the road

-• Group wet rooms closer together, so plumbing and utilities can be stacked
+Group wet rooms closer together, so plumbing and utilities can be stacked

-• Work with your architect or owner’s representative to request proposals from at least three custom home builders to obtain rates and a basic idea of their process and timeline.
+Work with your architect or owner’s representative to request proposals from at least three custom home builders to obtain rates and a basic idea of their process and timeline.

 As you can see, there are many considerations for choosing a design professional to build your custom home.